dijkstracula/solvent/paper/report.md

 on [line 7 of Figure 1](#cb1-7) is far shorter and more descriptive than its equivalent on [line 24 of Figure 3](#cb3-24).

-type error on line 24 of Figure 3, where a non-list value is passed to `avg()`, with its equivalent in Figure 1.

-_TODO: Alternative: higher-order theorem proving lets us express all sorts of nice properties (even with, under curry-howard, quantifiers!) but now humans have to step in and help with the proof discharge, and program execution is sometimes constrained to e.g. provably terminate, fit into Calculus of Constructions-compliant datatypes, or whatever.
-Definition of a dependent type should go here too, and ideally an example that requires something more expressive than liquid types.
-Sammy: since you're the real Type Enjoyer maybe can you flesh this bit out?_
+### Towards types that depend on terms

+A large burden has been placed on application developers to contort the type system as we've just done.
+Fundamentally, that terms and types occupy distinct _syntactic domains_ makes a type annotation like `Vec[sum(range(10)), int]`
+nonsensical: In Python's type system, `Vec`'s type arguments can only be other types.

+A _dependent_ type system[@DependentML], however, is one in which types and terms _can_ intermingle.
+This obviates the need for awkward typelevel programming with the Peano naturals, but complexity is only pushed around, not eliminated.
+In its full bloom, we lose full automation of dependent type checking; anyone who has needed to write a Coq proof longer than its associated program knows this in their bones.
+If we want to maintain full push-button automation for a dependent type theory, we'll have to think about ways to give up on completeness while still being useful.

 ### Towards a model-theoretic approach

 Certainly, the logical statement `at no point will len(xs) be zero` feels very much a safety property, suggesting a straightforward "throw a tool for model checking like SLAM[@SlamProject], BLAST[@BLAST] or Houdini[@Houdini] at it" solution.
-As it happens, each of the above tools use _predicate abstraction_[@PredicateAbstraction] as their computational workhorse; _TODO: add text about what's interesting about predicate abstraction, with an eye towards why it's useful for liquid type reconstruction_.
 Much like our non-higher order type systems, model checking techniques are sound, push-button in their human-in-the-loop requirements, and can scale up to tackle the practicalities of exploring the execution space in real-world software.

 Indeed, enumerating paths through a program is a property of model-checking that is not well-covered in the type theory space.
 Type systems are typically